AmitDoanias/Jones/README.md

 # getJones
-An task I wrote with NodeJS
+A task I wrote with NodeJS
 [Take a look, it's on Github pages](https://github.com/AmitDoanias/POSIT "Github pages link")

 ### Table of Contents